 6 direct questions about why Reddit leads AI citation engines and how to use it for GEO.

-Based on Tinuiti Q1 2026 analysis, r/personalfinance, r/MachineLearning, r/webdev, r/productivity, and r/SaaS rank highest for citation frequency relative to post volume.
+Subreddits such as r/personalfinance, r/MachineLearning, r/webdev, r/productivity, and r/SaaS tend to produce the most cited content relative to post volume.
 Subreddits with high expert-to-general-user ratios produce more citable content because posts contain specific claims, numbers, and experience-based recommendations rather than opinion loops.

 8 factors matter most: (1) a question-format title matching a real user query, (2) a direct answer in the first paragraph, (3) at least one specific number or data point, (4) first-person experience framing, (5) community validation via 50+ upvotes, (6) a post age between 3 months and 3 years, (7) being in a subreddit with high domain authority signal, and (8) no spam flags or mod removals on the post or account.
 Posts that hit 5 or more of these factors appear in AI citations significantly more often.